 3-4 cups icing sugar

-Cream butter and cream cheese until fluffy.
+Cream butter till fluffy and light, then add cream cheese and beat till just combined.
 Add 1 cup of the icing sugar 1/4 cup at a time, mixing well after each addition.
-Add the raspbery puree and vanilla and beat well.
+Add the raspberry puree and vanilla and beat well.
 Keep adding the rest of the icing sugar 1/4 cup at a time until it's the right consistency.
 Pipe onto cupcakes.

 1 cup frozen raspberries